 - Video player - Cloud video streaming services include a video player.
 HTML5 video players are the most popular and common -- even Netflix uses HTML5 for its video player.

 - Monetization - Depending on what angle a streaming service has, monetization is included so you can monetize your content, or its included so the service can monetize the content it shows you.
 Who controls the monetization depends

 - Video analytics - A useful feature for a cloud video streaming service is analytics.
 No matter the type of platform, knowing how it's being used is valuable.
 Some platforms, for example Hulu, won't expose analytics to the customer because that information is more for people who are offering the platform as a service to digest.
 But if you're building your own platform like this, the more analytics the better.
 In-between services like Vimeo or YouTube offer you some analytics.
 For the most control and detail, services like api.video are great because you can learn so much about how users interact with your videos.

 - Content Delivery Network - A video streaming service is only as good as its content delivery network.
 Today big companies like Akamai and others ensure that their servers can process all types of content with ease -- including video.
 However, when it comes to video, the very best content delivery will be from CDNs that are designed and optimized solely to handle video.
 Many popular streaming services already do this with their servers by offering their own CDNs.
-If you're interested in learning more about how CDNs impact video hosting, transcoding and delivery, please check out this great article Why we built our own CDN.

 - Support - If something goes wrong while you're watching content on a streaming service or building your own, you will want help with it.
 That's why every good video streaming service offers help in the form of live support and documentation to answer your questions.